Major League Baseball schedule: Interleague play

+Among the 224 interleague pairs of teams, there were several matchups that were scheduled in two three-game series "home-and-home", or one at each home ballpark.
+While some of these were one-off for scheduling purposes, many of these were held nearly every season.
+Many of these special "home-and-home" series found their purpose because the teams were either in the same city or metro area, neighboring cities, teams which wholly or partially shared territorial rights, or, in the case of Canada, were between the country's only two teams.
+Some repeating matchups were based on greater distances and existed for scheduling reasons (such as Seattle vs. San Diego).

-These special local and regional series accounted for 66 interleague games annually from 1998 to 2012, and the other 186 games were determined by rotation.
+These special local and regional series accounted for anywhere from 9 to 14 matchups for a total of 54 to 84 interleague games each season (36 interleague games in 1998 resulting from 9 "home-and-home" 2-game-each matchups), The other 168 to 198 interleague games (188 in 1998) were largely determined by rotation.

+From the onset of interleague play in 1997 through 2000, play was restricted to corresponding divisions (ex.
+AL East division vs NL East).
+2001 saw the relaxing of this restriction, and 2002 saw the first season in which non-corresponding divisions played.
+From 2004 through 2019 saw a consistent cycle where divisions from opposing leagues would play each other every three years.
+Due to the effects of the COVID-19 pandemic), the 2020, 2021, and 2022 seasons would break the pattern of this cycle.
+2023 would see the first season that every team played every other team, regardless of league.
+Divisional pairings before 2023 were:

 9/11 rescheduling

 The 2001 season was suspended for one week due to the September 11 terrorist attacks and resulting disruptions in travel, resulting in games scheduled for September 11–16 being rescheduled to the first week of October and the playoffs and World Series being rescheduled one week later than their originally planned dates.
 This resulted in the World Series continuing into early November for the first time.

 2013–2017

 Schedule changes for 2013, precipitated by realignment that created two equal-sized leagues of 15 teams each, gave every team 20 interleague games.
 Sixteen of which were determined by a match of divisions, one from each league; all teams in a given division play all teams in a given division from the other league.
 (Each plays a three-game series against four teams from the designated division and two two-game series against the remaining team.)
 With this change, interleague games were now scattered throughout the season.